zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 ### could not launch process: exec: "lldb-server": executable file not found in $PATH

 This error can show up for Mac users using delve of version 0.12.2 or above.
 Not sure why, but doing a `xcode-select --install` has solved the problem for users who have seen this issue.

+### Unverified breakpoints when remote debugging

+Check the version of delve api being used in the remote delve process. v2 is not yet supported in the Go extension.
+So if you have `–api-version=2` being passed to `dlv`, remove that flag and try again